bernhardAxonIvy/doc/source/concepts/error-handling.rst

 ~~~~~~~~~~~~~~~

 The happy path of a process is left if an error is thrown with a
-:ref:`process-element-error-end` (e.g. if approval has been declined).
+:ref:`process-element-error-end` (e.g., if approval has been declined).
 The Error
 End Event throws the error to the upper process level, it can't be caught on the
 same process level.

 |image0|

 Error End Events can also be used to re-throw a pre-defined |ivy| error
-with a specific error that has a meaning to the business (e.g. if a
+with a specific error that has a meaning to the business (e.g., if a
 web service is not available).

 |image1|